sknoor07/vehicle-sales-system/README.md

-Step 1 : Run "npm install" int he client and server directory Step 2 : Go to he client directory and run "npm start" Step 3 : Go to the server directory and run "npm sart"
+Step 1 : Run "npm install" in the client and server directory Step 2 : Go to the client directory and run "npm start" Step 3 : Go to the server directory and run "npm sart"

 The project should start working on port 3000;